-Especially researchers in Japan have been studying the outcomes of the orally administered drug known as S-1 in the treatment of pancreatic cancer.
+Especially researchers in Japan have been studying the outcomes of the orally administered drug known as S-1 in the treatment of pancreatic cancer (ductal adenocarcinoma of the pancreas).
 S-1 is a fluorouracil drug agent (similar to 5FU – fluorouracil), which like 5-FU, functions as an inhibitor of thymidylate synthase.
 S-1 is comprised of three components: tegafur (a prodrug of 5-fluorouracil), 5-chloro-2,4-dihydroxypyridine, and potassium oxonate.

 In the May 1st issue of the Journal of Clinical Oncology, the official publication of the American Society of Clinical Oncology, Tanaka and his Japanese colleagues from the National Cancer Center Hospital in Tokyo, reported out the results of a Phase 3 study that compared the combination of gemcitabine and S-1 against the use of S-1 alone, and use of gemcitabine alone in patients with either locally advanced or advanced pancreatic cancer.